 Alongside this, we published Creating Open Workspaces as a short guide for boroughs on supporting new workspaces both directly and indirectly.

 We are establishing a new Workspace Providers Board to advise the GLA on the availability, affordability, growth, development, and long term sustainability of London's workspaces.
-Please download the application pack if you feel you can represent the workspace provider sector.

 The Open Workspace Providers Network brings together over 300 workspace providers to share information, and opportunities for new spaces thay may be able to take on.

 The London Open Workspaces Map is an interactive and updatable guide to open workspaces in London.
 It reveals their geographical distribution and provides information to potential users.

 The Workspace Providers Directory connects developers and planners building new mixed-use schemes to workspace providers at an early stage, to help ensure that non-residential space is well-used by small businesses, start-ups and individuals.

 The Value of Workspace (December 2016) was undertaken independently by the Institure of Public Policy Research, IPPR.
 The report evidences the economic, social and cultural value of workspaces, as well as providing an impact framework.
 We are developing template questionnaires in a variety of formats that workspace providers can use to capture their value more consistently.

 Incubators, Accelerators and Co-working spaces (September 2014) was the first study of this emerging sector.
 The report identified 34 incubators, 16 accelerators, and 112 co-working spaces operating in London.
 Half of these spaces were found to have been established in the past two years, and most were located in inner London